barcesat/nfc_business_card/README.md

 Assembly steps:
 1. Spread a thin layer of solder paste on the component pads.
 2. Carefully pick and place the components on the board.
+3. Align the parts in their correct orientation (Specifically, the NFC chip and the LED)

-3. Solder the components in place (I have used a hot plate), look out for flying bits and deformation of the PCB due to the temperature difference.
+4. Solder the components in place (I have used a hot plate), look out for flying bits and deformation of the PCB due to the temperature difference.
 ![WhatsApp Image 2024-04-13 at 9 41 32 AM](https://github.com/barcesat/nfc_business_card/assets/9979719/0f369fc3-fbd9-4236-bb62-2a7dda2b8894)

-4. Perform visual inspection on the boards (As you can see, I had a lot of shorts that would be easily cleaned with solder wick)
+5. Perform visual inspection on the boards (As you can see, I had a lot of shorts that would be easily cleaned with solder wick)
 ![Visual inspection on the boards](https://github.com/barcesat/nfc_business_card/assets/9979719/cdf6f625-2b3c-454a-9217-d40c481f908b)

 Here is the assembled PCB: